-National Get Up Day on February 1 is an opportunity to share inspiring stories of perseverance; it’s a reminder to pick ourselves up when we’ve fallen and give it (whatever it may be) another go!
+National Get Up Day on February 1 offers an opportunity to share inspiring stories of perseverance; it’s a reminder to pick ourselves up when we’ve fallen and given it (whatever it may be) another go!

 February 1 marks the official end of National Skating Month (January) when rinks across the country bring communities together to experience the joys and benefits of skating.
 One of the first lessons every figure skater learns is how to fall and to get back up.
 This day isn’t just about skating, though.
 It’s about celebrating that Get Up spirit that applies to every aspect of life and inspiring others through stories, pictures, videos, and social media.

 More importantly, February 1 reminds all of us to Get Up when we stumble.
 We never know when our efforts to seek a goal or overcome an obstacle will encourage another to do the same.
-Whether inspiration is found on or off the ice, in a classroom, through a co-worker or your own neighborhood, share your Get Up story on National Get Up Day!
+Whether the inspiration is found on or off the ice, in a classroom, through a co-worker or your own neighborhood, share your Get Up story on National Get Up Day!